-Here’s the wine tasting game.
-It’s played like Apples to Apples.
-What you’ll need are a bunch of white index cards and some pencils.
+For this wine tasting game, you’ll need a bunch of white index cards and some pencils.

-Each guest samples the same wine.
-One guest is the Judge.
+Each guest will sample the same wine.
+One guest will be the Judge.
 This designation will rotate around the room.
-As guests taste the wine, they draw on their cards a shape that comes to mind, careful not to show anyone what they drew.
+As guests taste the wine, they will draw a shape that comes to mind on their card, being careful not to show anyone what they draw.
 Don’t worry.
 You don’t need to be a masterful artist to do this.
-As a matter of fact, Mr. Micu drew just a pointy shape.

-When everyone is done, they slide their upside down card to the Judge, who turns them over and chooses the one that he or she feels is the best interpretation of the wine.
-The guest who drew the selected picture gets a point.
+When everyone is done, they will slide their upside down card to the Judge, who will turn them over and choose the one that he or she feels is the best interpretation of the wine.
+The guest who drew the selected picture will get a point.

-You play this way, rotating Judges, for however many bottles of wine you are sampling.
+You will play this way, rotating Judges, for however many bottles of wine you are sampling.

-The winner is the person who wins the most “rounds.”
-If there is a tie, open up a few more bottles and have a tiebreaker.
+The winner will be the person who wins the most “rounds.”
+If there is a tie, you’ll need to open up a few more bottles for a tiebreaker.

 There are so many fun ways to enjoy wine with friends.
-As the weather cools and the days get shorter, a wine interpretation event could be just the ticket.
+As the weather warms up and the days get longer, a wine interpretation event could be just the ticket.

 If you’ve done a similar wine tasting game, please share your experiences here.